White Dwarf (film)

 White Dwarf is a 1995 American science fiction thriller television film directed by Peter Markle and starring Paul Winfield, Neal McDonough, CCH Pounder, Beverley Mitchell, David St. James, Ele Keats, and James Morrison.
 It was written by Bruce Wagner, who also executive produced with Robert Halmi Sr. and Francis Ford Coppola for RHI Entertainment, Elemental Films, and American Zoetrope.

+It is about an arrogant medical student Driscoll Rampart (Neal McDonough) in the year 3040 who is completing his internship on Rusta, a far-flung rural planet, where he learns about healing from the experienced Dr. Akana (Paul Winfield).

 Originally intended as a television pilot, the film first aired on the Fox Network on May 23, 1995.
 While expected to be well received, the film instead garnered generally negative reception.
 Negative reception notwithstanding, it received an ASC Award nomination for Outstanding Achievement in Cinematography.

 Plot

-In the year 3040, New York medical student Driscoll Rampart (Neal McDonough) is completing his internship on Rusta, a rural planet which due to it being tidally locked to its primary, is divided into contrasting halves of day and night with the halves separated by a wall.
-The two sides are involved in a civil war: The day side containing a Victorian-styled colony is at odds with the night containing a medieval kingdom.
-The differences between the two cultures leaves Rampart in a state of wonder.
-Rampart arrives from Earth for a six-month stint at the Light Side clinic run by Dr. Akada (Paul Winfield).
+In the year 3040, New York medical student Driscoll Rampart (Neal McDonough) arrives from Earth to the planet of Rusta for a six-month internship at the Light Side clinic run by Dr. Akada (Paul Winfield).
 Rampart's ambition is to eventually set up a private practice in Manhattan on Park Avenue.

+Due to Rusta being tidally locked to its primary White dwarf star, it is divided into contrasting halves of day and night with the halves separated by a wall.
+The planet's two sides are locked in a civil war.
+Due to the major differences between the light side of the planet and the dark side, the humans have evolved differently.
+The differences between the two cultures leave Rampart in a state of wonder.

+The light half has aspects like the old American West, the Victorian era, and some modern technologies, so 19th-century items like stagecoaches coexist with 20th-century radios.
+The lighted side is terraformed by huge spheres named “regulators."
+The regulators are starting to have problems.

+The dark side has a medieval, feudal kingdom led by a King (Robert Cornthwaite).

+Near the border lies a jail under the control of an alien named Osh (Chip Heller).
+Osh secretes an enzyme into the prisoner's mouths each decade that prevents them from aging.
+Osh's most high-profile detainee is Lady X (Katy Boyer), convicted of releasing a plague on Earth.

+Dr Akada was from the dark part of the planet.
+He learned a great deal about medicine while working in the jail.
+Dr. Akada tells his medical intern that the planet Rusta is “a sentient place”, implying that the planet itself is alive.